Slender-billed Babbler

 About the Slender-billed Babbler

 The Slender-billed Babbler belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live average 5-7 years with a max recorded of 10 years.
+These birds typically live on average, 5-7 years, with some records of up to 10 years..

 How to Identify a Slender-billed Babbler